cyberark/conjur-authn-k8s-client/design/fips-compliance.md

 We should document any change that will affect the customer (e.g if we release both FIPS & Non-FIPS versions).

-If no customer-facing changes are introduced, we will not need to add documentation.
+If no customer-facing changes are introduced (as is the case in the suggested solution), we will not need to add documentation.
-The current design does not introduce any customer-facing changes.

 ## Version update